aristanetworks/vane/docs/nrfu_setup/nrfu_setup.md

 Please specify test case directory <path/to/test case dir> (Use tab for autocompletion):
 ```

+!!! tip
+    Look into this [section](../vane_cvp/vane_cvp.md#importing-local-customized-test-directories) to learn how you can import your own customized, nrfu/non-nrfu, test cases in this working environment

 !!! success

     After which Vane will start executing the test cases on